WeiHuang05/Weihuang05.github.io/index.md

 Hi, I'm Wei Huang

-I'm a Ph.D. student in Faculty of Engineering and Information Technology, University of Technology Sydney

-under the supervision of Professor Ricahrd Xu.
+I'm a Ph.D. student in Faculty of Engineering and Information Technology, University of Technology Sydney under the supervision of Professor Ricahrd Xu.
+Wei was a Master student at the department of modern Physics, University of Science and Technology of China, working with Prof. Youjin Deng.

 ### Education